CraneSoftwrights/revenge/en/README.md

 Players begin with all four of their pegs in their respective start zone.
 There is no order to removing pegs from the start zone.

-Players proceed around the play zone, typically though not always in the clockwise direction.
+Players proceed around the play zone according to the count of moves on played cards that typically, though not always, are moves in the clockwise direction.

 Players enter their safe zone from their safe zone entry point when moving clockwise (not when moving counterclockwise), without needing to complete their turn at their safe zone entry point, and head towards their end zone.